cmdruid/tapscript/README.md

 [**Tap Tool**](###-Tap-Tool)
 Build, tweak, and validate trees of data / scripts.
 [**Tx Tool**](###-Tx-Tool)
 Encode transactions into hex, or decode into a JSON object.

+### About Buff

+This library makes heavy use of the [Buff](https://github.com/cmdruid/buff-utils) tool for converting between data types.
+Buff is an extention of the Uint8Array type, so all Buff objects can naturally be treated as Uint8Array objects.
+Buff objects however incude an extensive API for converting into different types (*for ex: buff.hex for hex strings*).
+Please check the above link for more information on how to use Buff.

 ### Import